webplatform/docs/css/properties/margin-bottom/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=Clearing the space below an element by 2cm.
+|Description=Clearing the space below an element by 2cm (an example of length).
 |Code=margin-bottom: 2cm;
 }}{{Single Example
 |Language=CSS
-|Description=Clearing the space below an element by 20% of its container's height.
+|Description=Clearing the space below an element by 20% of its container's height (an example of percentage).
 |Code=margin-bottom: 20%;
 }}{{Single Example
 |Language=CSS
-|Description=Allowing the browser to decide how much clearance to give an element below its lowest edge.
+|Description=Allowing the browser to decide how much clearance to give an element below its lowest edge (an example of auto).
 |Code=margin-bottom: auto;
 }}{{Single Example
 |Language=CSS
-|Description=Inheriting the parent element's margin-bottom specification.
+|Description=Inheriting the parent element's margin-bottom specification (an example of inherit).
 |Code=margin-bottom: inherit;
 }}{{Single Example
 |Language=JavaScript